Setting up Active Directory Federation Services (ADFS)

-- Select a user-friendly display name (will be displayed to the end user when signing in)
+- Select a user-friendly display name (this is displayed to the end-user when signing in).

-- Specify a service account (You may use a regular user account or a group-managed account, by following the instructions provided by the wizard)
+- Specify a service account (You can use a regular user account or a group-managed account, by following the instructions provided by the wizard).

 - Finish the wizard.